asimsinan/VibeCoding/README.md

 **Prompt**: *"Build a recipe finder app where users input ingredients and get matching recipes, using HTML, CSS, and vanilla JavaScript"*

 ### [Challenge 2: Invoce Generator](./InvoiceGenerator/) (Built in 5.5 hours)
-**Prompt**: *"Build an invoice generator that lets users enter client details and items and download as PDF, using React, CSS, and jsPDF."*
+**Prompt**: *"Build an invoice generator that lets users enter client details and items and download as PDF, using React, CSS, and jsPDF"*

 ### [Challenge 3: Appointment Scheduler](./AppointmentScheduler/) (Built in 3.5 hours)
-**Prompt**: *"Build a personal finance dasboard to track spending categories and visualize with charts using React, Typescript, Tailwind, Chartjs."*
+**Prompt**: *"Build a personal finance dasboard to track spending categories and visualize with charts using React, Typescript, Tailwind, Chartjs"*

 ### [Challenge 4: Personal Finance Dashboard](./PersonalFinanceDashBoard) (Built in 3 hours)
 **Prompt**: *"Create an appointment scheduler with a calendar view and booking slots, using React, Tailwind CSS, and date-handling library like date-fns"*